vbgm/meteor-vue3-less/README.md

-# Meteor + Vue3 + Vite
+# Meteor + Vue3 + Less

-This is a simple example of how to use Vue3 with Meteor.
+This is a simple example of how to use Vue3 with Meteor with Less compiled with native bundler.

 ## How to use